DeltaCamp/apollo-link-ethereum/README.md

 }
 ```

-The above example will lookup the ABI using the name 'Token', and set the contract address to be the parameter `$address`.
+The above example will lookup the ABI using the name 'ERC20Token', and set the contract address to be the parameter `$address`.

 ## `@call` Directive